 And the popular Tucker’s Grove Park just north of Santa Barbara is named after Reason (even though he and his family never developed the land).
 What is remarkable is that we had already visited and written about this park on our Santa Barbara article on our other travel site – but we never made the connection at that time, to the Napa Valley.

-And the Tucker Farm Center (a short drive from Canard Vineyard) is named after Reason.
+And the Tucker Farm Center, dating from 1920 (a short drive from Canard Vineyard) is named after Reason.
 This center serves the local farming community as a resource for events, arts and community gatherings.
 We have also seen references in old newspapers to the “Tucker District”, referring to this part of the Napa Valley – generally between Calistoga and St. Helena.

 Reason P. Tucker’s gravesite, Goleta Cemetery

 Reason P. Tucker related spaces, Calistoga & Vicinity

 Tucker Farm Center